isaacengel/BinauralSH/README.md

 # BinauralSH
-Another Matlab library for spherical harmonic manipulation of HRTFs and binaural rendering.
-Still in construction!
+Another Matlab library for spherical harmonic manipulation of HRTFs and binaural rendering of Ambisonics sound fields.
+Still under construction!

-For examples (e.g. evaluation of BiMagLS method from our paper in DAGA 2021), check https://github.com/isaacengel/BinauralSH-Examples
+For examples (e.g. evaluation of BiMagLS method [1]), check https://github.com/isaacengel/BinauralSH-Examples

-Also, check the script ```exp_engel2021``` in the Auditory Modeling Toolbox https://amtoolbox.org/
+This library is now featured in the Auditory Modeling Toolbox!
+Check the script ```exp_engel2021``` after downloading the code from https://amtoolbox.org/

 # Citation
 To cite this repository, please use: